CERT-Verbund/first2015/restaurants.md

 This page is going to provide some information about restaurants around the hotel and some reachable via cab / sub.

-## Non Smoking laws

-Non smoking rules are very strict in Germany see that [info page](http://www.howtogermany.com/pages/nosmoking.html) for more info

-## Alcohol

-To learn more about the alcohol rules in germany visit: [Wikipedia](https://en.wikipedia.org/wiki/Alcohol_laws_in_Germany)

-## Drug policy

-To learn more about the drug rules in germany visit: [Wikipedia](https://en.wikipedia.org/wiki/Drug_policy_of_Germany)

 Cafe Einstein - Stammhaus
 -------------------------